Joint Problems in Learning Multiple Dynamical Systems: Introduction

 We consider a variant, where given a set of trajectories and a number of parts, we jointly partition the set of trajectories and learn the autonomous discrete-time Linear Dynamical System (LDS) \cite{west2006bayesian} models:

 for each cluster, where $\vec{\phi}_t$ are the hidden states and $\vec{x}_t$ are the observations.
-The cluster-specific LDSs may exhibit similar behaviors in terms of system matrices $\mathbf{F},\mathbf{G}$, or not.
+The cluster-specific LDSs may exhibit similar behaviors in terms of system matrices $\mathbf{F},\mathbf{G}$, or not. $\mathbf{F'}$ denotes the transpose of $\mathbf{F}$.
 The observations convey information about the cluster-specific LDSs.

 The main contributions of this paper are the following. \begin{itemize} \item We propose a novel problem in the clustering time-series considering Linear Dynamic System \cite{west2006bayesian} models for each cluster.
 The linearity assumption comes without a loss of generality as any non-linear system can be modeled as an LDS \cite{BEVANDA2021197}, in a sufficiently higher dimension. \item We provide an abstract formulation within Non-Commutative Polynomial Optimization (NCPOP).
 NCPOP \cite{ncpop} is a framework for operator-valued optimization problems, and thus does not require the dimension of the hidden state to be known ahead of time, which had been known \cite{liu2015regularized} to be a major limitation of LDS-based methods.
 This paper is one of the first applications of NCPOP in machine learning. \item As a complement to the NCPOP formulation, we provide an efficient Expectation-Maximization (EM) procedure \cite{emalg}.
 Through iterative measurement of prediction errors and systematic updates to the system matrix, we can effectively identify the per-cluster LDSs and the assignment of time series to clusters. \end{itemize}